 Who’s In The Running?

-The 2020 Formula One World Championship is one of the few major international sporting events taking place over the next few months and with the Championship concluding in November, Lewis Hamilton is in with a chance of capturing the publics attention and taking his 2nd Sports Personality of the Year award.
+The 2020 Formula One World Championship is one of the few major international sporting events that took place over the last few months and with the Championship concluding in November, Lewis Hamilton is in with a chance of capturing the publics attention and taking his 2nd Sports Personality of the Year award.